Eresos: Imperial period

-Modern Period
+Modern period

 The resettlement of the inhabitants, from the current coastal location of Skala Eressos or Eressos Beach (Paralia Eressos) to the current location of the Eressos Village, which is located about four kilometres from the beach, is estimated at the end of the 17th century and is due to the avoidance of pirate raids.
+In 1821, at the beginning of Greek Revolution, Dimitrios Papanikolis used a fireship to destroy an Ottoman two-deck frigate which lay in anchor close to Eressos.

 At the beginning of the 20th century, the doctor Antonios Ar.
 Koukos, assessing the location of the village as unsuitable from a health point of view and detrimental from an economic point of view, recommended the relocation to the present-day Eressos Beach.
 To support it, he was the first to relocate.
 Then others gradually began to settle in Eressos Beach permanently.
 At the expense of the holy monasteries of Ypsilo and Pythari, the enclosure and repair of the chapel on the Beach was carried out.
 The priest of the church was maintained by the numerous residents of Eressos Beach with their contribution.